adaptorel/oauthorize/README.md

 decided to switch to Java Config and all this new shiny stuff and suddenly we have found ourselves not being able to understand, debug and ultimately customize/tweak Spring Security Oauth2 to our usecase.
-The XML based version was running lik a charm but all the Spring ecosystem heads away from it so all docs and samples we could use were outdated/not supported anymore.
+The XML based version was running like a charm but all the Spring ecosystem heads away from it so all docs and samples we could use were outdated/not supported anymore.

 Also there are two other notable Oauth2 authorization server impls out there, one